richardvenneman/appsignal-docs/source/application/anomaly-detection/index.html.md

 ### Warm-up

-When a threshold condition is met an Alert is opened, e.g. the error rate is higher than 5%.
+An Alert is opened when a Trigger's threshold condition is met (e.g. the error rate is higher than 5%).

-When a warm-up duration is configured for a trigger it will wait with opening the alert until after the warm-up time has passed.
-The threshold condition needs to be met for the entire warm-up duration before the alert is opened.
+When a trigger has a warm-up period configured, the alert will only open once the warm-up time has passed.
+The threshold condition must be met for the entire warm-up period for the alert to open.

-When an alert's threshold condition is not met for the entire duration of the warm-up time, and thus not opened, the alert is removed.
-It will also not show as a closed alert in the [alerts table](https://appsignal.com/redirect-to/app?to=alerts).
-This is to avoid noise in the table from unopened alerts.
+When the threshold isn't met for the entire warm-up period, the alert is removed.
+These alerts aren't included in the [alerts table](https://appsignal.com/redirect-to/app?to=alerts).
+This reduces noise in the alerts table.

-Alerts that have only entered the warm-up phase are visible in the AppSignal web interface, but no notification will be send for these alerts.
+Alerts in the warm-up phase are displayed in the AppSignal web interface, but they do not send any notifications.

 ### Cooldown

-When an Alert is opened by a Trigger it will automatically close when the Trigger threshold condition is no longer reached.
-When the threshold is reached again it will open another Alert.
-This may result in more notifications than wanted.
+Alerts opened by a Trigger are automatically closed when the threshold condition is no longer met.
+If the threshold is met again, another alert will open.
+If a metric keeps dipping above and below the threshold, this will cause noisy notifications.

-In order to not get overwhelmed with notifications about a Trigger threshold condition that constantly dips below and above a certain value you can use Trigger cooldowns.

-Triggers with cooldowns wait for the specified amount of time in minutes before closing an Alert.
-When it doesn't occur again in the cooldown time the Alert is finally closed.
-If it does occur, the Alert is reopened without an explicit notification.
+Use cooldown periods to reduce this noise.
+A trigger with a cooldown will wait for the specified amount of time before closing an alert.
+If the threshold isn't met during the cooldown period, the alert is closed.
+If the threshold is met, the alert is reopened without a notification.

 ## Data processing